ethereum/ethereum-org-website/src/content/developers/tutorials/monitoring-geth-with-influxdb-and-grafana/index.md

 ![](./grafana7.png)

-!!Add dashboard to grafana website for easier import?

-For a Geth monitoring dashboard, just copy [this JSON file](./gethdashboard.json) and insert it in the "Import page" in Grafana.
+For a Geth monitoring dashboard, copy ID of [this dashboard](https://grafana.com/grafana/dashboards/13877/) and past it in the "Import page" in Grafana.
 After saving the dashboard, it should look like this:```

 ![](./grafana8.png)